-Prerequisite(s): ELEC-170 Corequisite(s): none
+Prerequisite(s): ELEC-140 Corequisite(s): ELEC-170

 ELEC 220 Electric Motors

 This course will cover DC and AC generators and motors.
 The student will examine DC shunt, series and compound machines, single and three phase induction motors and three phase alternators in the class and lab.